Jerusalem hero image

 Group Logistics

-• Mobility: expect stairs and uneven paving; offer alternatives such as Western Wall elevators or shuttle vans for certain sections
+• Mobility: expect stairs and uneven paving; alternatives can include Western Wall elevators or shuttle vans for select sections

-• Security: follow site-specific guidelines, carry IDs, and build in time for checkpoints at the Western Wall plaza or Yad Vashem
+• Security: follow site-specific guidance, carry ID, and allow time for screening at places like the Western Wall plaza or Yad Vashem

-• Meals: coordinate lunches in Christian Quarter rooftop restaurants, Jewish Quarter cafés, or Mahane Yehuda stalls for variety
+• Meals: coordinate lunches in Christian Quarter rooftop restaurants, Jewish Quarter cafes, or Mahane Yehuda stalls

-• Lodging: hotels cluster around the Old City (Mamilla, Mount Zion) and West Jerusalem; confirm meeting rooms for debriefs
+• Lodging: hotels cluster around the Old City (Mamilla, Mount Zion) and West Jerusalem; confirm meeting room needs in advance

 Extensions & Combos